Janet H. Davis, Ph.D, RN, CNE, MSN, MBA

-My role is teaching at the undergraduate level and the graduate level at the College of Nursing.
-My key responsibilities include developing service learning opportunities.
+Janet Davis’s role is teaching at the undergraduate level and the graduate level in the College of Nursing.
+Her key responsibilities include developing service learning opportunities.

-My research is related to evidence-based practice for minority RN workforce development and health disparities.
-An additional aspect of my current work is examining the evidence on DNP pipelines for underrepresented students.
-I particularly enjoy working with students on their research interests and have co-authored and jointly presented research with students.
-I’m a McNair Scholars mentor.
+Davis’s research is related to evidence-based practice for minority RN workforce development and health disparities.
+An additional aspect of her current work is examining the evidence on DNP pipelines for underrepresented students.
+She particularly enjoys working with students on their research interests and has co-authored and jointly presented research with students.
+She’s also a McNair Scholars mentor.

 I have traveled to more than 30 countries.

 Davis, J.H., Bustos, B., & Spoljoric, D. (2019).
 Culturally congruent EBP in an international outreach course for prelicensure nursing students.
 Nursing Education Perspectives, 40(5), 309-311

 Davis, J.H., & Spoljoric, D. (2019).
 Comfort: context for the faculty role in study abroad.
 Nursing Science Quarterly, 32(4), 314-319.